 An AI is only as good as the information it can access.
 If your tool can only read a single, static knowledge base, it’s not going to be very helpful.
 Real resolutions require context from all the places your team keeps information: internal wikis like Confluence or Notion, shared Google Docs, and, most importantly, your old support tickets.

 Seriously, your past tickets are a goldmine of information.
 They contain perfect answers to common problems, written in your company's unique voice.
-A smart AI tool should be able to learn from all that data automatically. eesel AI, for example, is built to connect to all these sources instantly, so it understands your business from day one without needing you to manually train it.
+A smart AI tool should be able to learn from all that data automatically. eesel AI, for example, is built to connect to all these sources instantly, working within your ecosystem to understand your business from day one.

 Why you need control over your AI

-You should never have to work with a "black box" AI that you can't see into or control.
+You should always have clear visibility and control over your AI.
 The best tools give you complete authority over what the AI handles.
 You should be able to set up custom actions, like looking up an employee's details in your HR system or creating a specific ticket in Jira.
 This gives the AI the power to not just talk, but to do things.

 A customizable workflow engine is essential here. eesel AI lets you build precise automation rules, so you can start small by letting it handle password resets and have it escalate everything else.
 As you get more comfortable, you can slowly give it more responsibility.